 SP: And then Villa Alckmaer had to make room in 1999 for the new building of the Boijmans.

-AH: In the course of that year we moved to Witte de Withstraat 50, got 1100 m2 exhibition space at our disposal, with Witte de With upstairs neighbors.
+AH: In the course of that year we moved to the Witte de Withstraat 50, got 1100 m2 of exhibition space at our disposal with Witte de With as upstairs neighbors.
 We called the location TENT.
-Meanwhile, V2_, the Fotomuseum, Mama and Little Red Riding Hood had settled in Witte de Withkwartier.
-More than now, it was a real 'art street' and was characterized as the new 'art axis'.
-The hospitality industry was modestly present, De Schouw, De witte Aap, Bazar and one or two shoarmatents, that was about it.
+In the meantime V2_, the Photo Museum, Mama and Little Red Riding Hood had also settled in the Witte de Withkwartier.
+More than now it was a real 'art street' and was characterized as the new 'art axis'.
+The catering industry was modestly present, De Schouw, De Witte Aap, Bazar and one or two kebab tents, that was about it.

 SP: What should I imagine at that time at TENT?

-AH: Briefly described; We started 1999 in September with a more extensive team of employees.
+AH: Briefly described; We started in September 1999 with a more extensive team of employees.
 The team worked together on the program that was described as 'polyrhythmic'.
-That is, there were several exhibitions of different durations, which made it possible for the public to witness the construction of a new exhibition.
-We always wanted to be open to the public, it was really an 'open house'.
+That is to say, there were several exhibitions of different durations which made it possible for the public to witness the construction of a new exhibition.
+We always wanted to be open to the public, it was truly an 'open house'.
 I contributed to the composition of the program, supervised interns and organized educational projects.
-From the outset, we opened ourselves up to the city, developed cooperation projects with partners from the field, brought in other disciplines.
-We took care of and supervised artist-in-residencies and developed international (exchange) projects.
+From the outset, we opened up to the city, developed collaborative projects with partners from the field, and brought in other disciplines.
+We provided and guided artist-in-residencies and developed international (exchange) projects.

 SP: And then the new millennium arrived and a year later in 2001, Rotterdam became the European Capital of Culture.
 What did this mean for you and TENT?